opensearch-project/documentation-website/_data-prepper/expression-syntax.md

 - Null: Supports null check to see whether a JSON pointer exists.

 ### Expression string
-Expression string is the highest priority in a Data Prepper expression and only supports one expression string resulting in a return value.
+Expression string is the highest-priority in a Data Prepper expression and only supports one expression string resulting in a return value.
 An _expression string_ is not the same as an _expression_.

 ### Statement
-The highest level component of the expression string.
+The highest-priority component of the expression string.

 ### Expression
 A generic component that contains a _Primary_ or an _Operator_.
 Expressions may contain expressions.
 An expressions imminent children can contains 0-1 _Operators_.